listenrightmeow/tf-ddb-pipeline-poc/README.md

+This POC is inspired by my work with @j-groeneveld and this [article](https://engineering.linkedin.com/distributed-systems/log-what-every-software-engineer-should-know-about-real-time-datas-unifying).

+tl;dr: Scalable data architectures are hard.
+Keeping them digestible and organized is harder.
+Getting them to scale, good luck.

 This POC introduces the concept of Terraform Workspaces.
 The Workspace utilized in this example is "production".
 When designing simplicity for CI/CD, your Workspace should model the same branch name that will be utilized for the build in your application pipeline.

 In our example, we utilize `master` as our `production` equivalent branch.